CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Background and Related Work

 \subsection{Programmer-LLM Interaction}

-While the interaction between programmers and AI has been explored in a variety of ways, our focus is on deep learning model-driven code generation tools.
-These models possess the ability to produce code based on plain language explanations or incomplete code snippets after being trained on a large amount of existing codebase \cite{kite_2014, balog2016deepcoder, hayati2018retrieval, jiang2021treebert, tabnine, yin2017syntactic}.
-Recent advances in LLMs, exemplified by GPT-4, LLaMa, and PaLM 2, mark a significant breakthrough in code generation compared to preceding deep learning models.
+While the interaction between programmers and AI has been explored in various contexts, our focus is on large language model-driven code generation tools.
+Recent advances in LLMs mark a significant breakthrough in code generation compared to preceding deep learning models.
 Previous research has conducted several user-centered studies to understand how programmers interact with LLMs-based code assistants and their perceptions of these tools~\cite{vaithilingam2022expectation, barke2023grounded, sarkar2022like, mozannar2022reading, nguyen2022empirical, tang2023empirical, pudari2023copilot, dakhel2023github, xu2022ide, liang2023understanding}.
 Studies have shown that the accuracy of code assistants has improved significantly with the availability of state-of-the-art LLMs \cite{chen2021evaluating, pearce2023examining}, thereby increasing perceived productivity \cite{ziegler2022productivity, li2022competition}, especially in tasks that require writing simple code snippets repeatedly~\cite{sarkar2022like, barke2023grounded}.